rrcobb/winner-take-all-tutorial/README.md

 }
 ```

+Now when we click the button, the `ConnectedDeck` updates with a newly shuffled deck of cards.

 ## Step Three: Writing The Game Logic

 We now have all the tools we need to implement the rest of this game.
 The rules
-for Winner Take All are simple: two players repeatedly draw cards from a deck
-and the card with the higher value wins.
+for _Winner Take All_ are simple: players draw cards from their deck, and the card with the higher value wins.
+The winner gets to keep the loser's card, adding it to the bottom of their deck.

-Events in our game will be dispatched to the Redux store as redux actions.
-They will affect the Redux state in ways that we define in our reducer.
+Here's the completed game logic.
+It uses some fancy javascript array methods (`reduce` in particular), but at its heart it's just an implementation of the logic described above.

 ```
+const players = ["Nicole", "Rob"];

 const reducer = (state = defaultState, action) => {
   switch (action.type) {
     case "NewGame": {